watsonbox/exportify/README.md

 - The CSV export uses the HTML5 download attribute which is not [supported](http://caniuse.com/#feat=download) in all browsers.
 Where not supported the CSV will be rendered in the browser and must be saved manually.

+- According to Spotify [documentation](https://developer.spotify.com/web-api/working-with-playlists/), "Folders are not returned through the Web API at the moment, nor can be created using it".

 ## Contributing